shahrishabh1513-jsk/Pizza-Artisan-Studio/README.md

   `AudioManager.play()` silently does nothing if a file is missing, so you can add them one at a time with zero console errors.

----

-## 🗺️ Not in this build (yet)

-To keep this version fully working end-to-end rather than half-stubbed, the ingredient shop, restaurant upgrade tree, multi-customer order queue with patience hearts, and daily missions were left out.
-The save, scoring and UI systems are modular (`js/storage.js`, `js/scoring.js`, `js/ui.js`) so any of these can be layered on top without touching the core game loop.

 <div align="center">
 <sub>Built with 🔥, 🍕 and vanilla JavaScript.</sub>